 Most of my research focuses on beliefs.
 I am interested in what kind of beliefs individuals hold and why they hold them.
-More specifically, my work has been looking at how irrational agents revise their beliefs and come to their (epistemic) senses, so to speak.
+On a theoretical level, my work explores the moral psychology of non-standard beliefs, that is, beliefs that are recalcitrant and irrational (think self-deceptive beliefs, conspiratorial beliefs, anti-vaccine attitudes, and so on).
+On a psychological level, I am also interested in what steps individuals can take to counteract non-standard beliefs and come to their (epistemic) senses.

 Papers (drafts available on request)

-Self-Control in Action and Belief (with Sarah Stroud), Philosophical Explorations (conditionally accepted).
+Self-Control in Action and Belief (with Sarah Stroud), Philosophical Explorations.

 [Paper on Adaptive Preferences], final draft ready.

-I argue that the metaethical distinction about internal and external reasons can inform questions pertaining the autonomy of individuals with adaptive preferences.
-The paper examines whether individuals whose preferences are adaptive qualify as autonomous according to John Martin Fischer and Michael Ravizza’s reasons-responsiveness account of autonomy, in particular when internal and external reasons are considered.
+Abstract: I argue that the metaethical distinction about internal and external reasons can inform questions pertaining the autonomy of individuals with adaptive preferences.
+The paper examines whether individuals whose preferences are adaptive qualify as autonomous according to an account of autonomy that incorporates John Martin Fischer and Mark Ravizza’s conception of reasons-responsiveness, in particular when internal and external reasons are considered.
 I show that while externalism’s verdict is that adaptive preferences are nonautonomous, internalism is instead committed to conclude that they are autonomous.